NikhilDhiman/cs5661-dsproject-Early-Skin-Cancer-Detection-Bringing-Dermatology-to-Everyone/data/DataCardsExtendedTemplate.md

 Use additional notes to capture any other relevant information or considerations. -->
-- **Collection Method of Source:** Summarize data selection criteria here.
-Include links where available.
+- **Collection Method of Source:** Lesions were extracted from standardized 3D total body photography (TBP) images captured using the Vectra WB360 system.
+All selected lesions had corresponding metadata, and selection was automated using the TBP Lesion Visualizer system, which identified and cropped regions of interest.
-- **Collection Method of Source:** Summarize data selection criteria here.
-Include links where available.
+- **Collection Method of Source:** Priority was given to lesions with available diagnostic outcomes and metadata fields such as sex, age, clinical site, and lesion size, to support multimodal ML analysis.
-- **Collection Method of Source:** Summarize data selection criteria here.
-Include links where available.
+- **Collection Method of Source:** Only lesions from contributing institutions within the International Skin Imaging Collaboration (ISIC) network were considered for inclusion.

-**Additional Notes:** Add here
+**Additional Notes:** Automated detection algorithms were employed to minimize bias in manual selection.
+Lesions lacking minimum metadata or ambiguous cropping results were discarded during preprocessing.

 #### Data Inclusion
 <!-- scope: periscope -->